cfrantz/z2edit/music/README.md

 ### Pattern

 This class represents a single pattern element of a `Song`.
 Each pattern has a tempo and four channels of note data.
+The four channels are named in the `Pattern::Channel` enum.

 ### Note